mayashaked/goodreads/README.md

 # goodreads

-## I went on Kaggle and found a fun dataset of books, authors, and ratings here: https://www.kaggle.com/jealousleopard/goodreadsbooks
+## I went on Kaggle and found a fun dataset of books, authors, and ratings here: https://www.kaggle.com/jealousleopard/goodreadsbooks# - thanks @jealousleopard !
-## Thanks @jealousleopard !

-## Played around with some data visualization, particular those involving use of the `genders` dataset
+## I played around with various data visualizations and explored trends between authors of different genders